CrackCode-dev/Career-map-question-pipeline/README.md

 # Career Map Question Pipeline

-A Node.js pipeline that reads CSV datasets, selects and classifies questions by career path, generates MCQ and fill-in-the-blank questions using Groq AI (LLaMA 3.3 70B), and uploads them to MongoDB.
+A Node.js-based data processing pipeline that ingests structured CSV datasets, performs filtering and classification of questions based on predefined career paths, and dynamically generates both multiple-choice questions (MCQs) and brownfield fill-in-the-blanks questions using the Grok API (via an API key).

+The system ensures contextual relevance and difficulty alignment while transforming raw data into interactive assessment content.
+Generated questions are validated, structured according to a standardized schema, and efficiently stored in a MongoDB database for scalable retrieval and use within the application.

 ---